 How Would BVD Cause Driving Anxiety?

-Common symptoms associated with BVD include dizziness, difficulty with depth perception, balance, and equilibrium, making it difficult to process visual images and to see the road, signage, and nearby cars.
+Common symptoms associated with BVD include dizziness, and difficulty with depth perception, balance, and equilibrium, making it difficult to process visual images and to see the road, signage, and nearby cars.
 Understandably, this can make someone experiencing BVD very nervous about driving their car.
+This persistent anxiety on the road makes it difficult for people to function on a day-to-day basis.

 Causes of BVD